State Theatre (Red Bluff, California)

-The State Theatre is a Moderne style cinema in Red Bluff, California, USA.
+The State Theatre is a Moderne style cinema in Red Bluff, California, US.
 It was built in 1945-46 to a design by architects Alexander A. and Mackenzie A. Cantin, replacing a theater that had burned two years before.
 It provided the only public stage in Tehama County until 1991, and was the only cinema until 1993.
 It is notable as one of the few theaters to be built in the United States during World War II.

 History

 The State Theatre was built as a replacement of a building that was first built in 1908 as the Orpheum Theatre, or the Opera House.
 After a 1928 renovation, the theater was renamed the State Theatre.
 This building burned in 1944, and a replacement was deemed vital for morale.
 Construction began in April 1945, but was delayed by wartime materials shortages.
 The new theater opened on May 24, 1946, complete with air conditioning.
 The front of the theater was not completed as designed, with a more elaborate marquee and facade deferred and finally cancelled.

 In 1980 the house was divided for two screens, then subdivided again in 1992.
 It closed in 1993, superseded by a newer multiplex cinema.
 It was purchased in 1998 for redevelopment as a community arts center.
 It was renovated and reopened as the State Theatre for the Arts with seating for about 750.